sbrn3/group-holiday-split/README.md

 your value on a lower popularity rule to have the correct total cost across rooms.
 Actually the cheapest way is to bid as high as possible on the popular rooms but to only slightly lose.

 e.g. If Sam wants to have a really cheep room.
-Therefore if Michael bids $100 on room 1 and $50 on room 2, then Sam should bid $99 on room 1 and $51 on room 2.
-Slightly losing the bid for room 1.
+Therefore if Michael bids $80 on room 1 and $20 on room 2, then Sam should bid $79 on room 1 and $21 on room 2.
+Slightly losing the bid for room 1 and thus securing a low bid for room 2.

 You are probably better off just bidding normally instead of trying to game the system.